danieldiamond/gitlab-analytics/.gitlab/issue_templates/CSV or GSheets Data Upload.md

 ---

 - [ ] **DO** need to link it to other data AND this is a one-off analysis (Boneyard)
-    * [ ] Submitter to share CSV or GSheet with Data Team Member
     * [ ] Submitter to put spreadsheet data into a new file into the [Sheetload > Boneyard GDrive Folder](https://drive.google.com/open?id=1NdA5CDy2kT653qUdqtCiq_RkmRa-LKqs).
     * [ ] Submitter to share it with the required service account - [Email Address to share with](https://docs.google.com/document/d/1m8kky3DPv2yvH63W4NDYFURrhUwRiMKHI-himxn1r7k/edit?usp=sharing) (GitLab Internal)
-    * [ ] Submitter to make an MR to the `extract/sheetload/boneyard/sheets.txt` file adding the new sheet.
+    * [ ] Submitter to make an MR to [this file](https://gitlab.com/gitlab-data/analytics/blob/master/extract/sheetload/boneyard/sheets.txt) adding the new sheet in alphabetical order.
     * [ ] Submitter to assign MR to member of the Data Team
     * [ ] Data Team member to check file name and sheet names to match: The file will be located and loaded based on its name `boneyard.<table_name>`.
 The names of the sheets shared with the runner must be unique and in the `<file_name>.<tab_name>` format.
     * [ ] Data Team member to merge update after validation of data and MR